- Home

 Stormwater Permits

-*** PLEASE NOTE: If your Building Permit submittal does not contain the required supplemental stormwater documents, your Building Permit WILL BE DELAYED.***
+*** PLEASE NOTE: If your Building Permit submittal does not contain the required supplemental stormwater documents, your Building Permit WILL BE DELAYED.
+For permit process and documentation-related questions, please call permitting directly at (406) 552-6060.***

 If you were directed here from the Accela Citizen Access (ACA) website, your project is disturbing 2,500 square feet or more of ground.
 Please follow the steps below to ensure you are submitting the correct supplemental documents with your Building Permit.